-The Company's financial instruments primarily include cash, short term investments derivative liabilities and accounts payable.
+The Company's financial instruments primarily include cash, short-term investments, and stock appreciation rights.
 Due to the short-term nature of cash and accounts payable the carrying amounts of these assets and liabilities approximate their fair value.
-Derivatives are recorded at fair value at each period end.

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants at the reporting date.
 A fair value hierarchy has been established for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows: